 Looking for a parking spot can get frustrating regardless of where you live, but it's particularly annoying in the heart of urban areas where not just parking spots, but parking lots, are difficult to come by.
 The new CitySpot app for Google Glass can help with this.
 Without taking their eyes off the road, drivers can turn to it to find nearby parking.

 CitySpot starts by pulling up your location before looking for the nearest parking lot and running it by you.
+The app then displays how far away the destination is and shows how much the lot costs to use.
 Read More

 We've reported on several Google Now-related rumors recently.
 If our information is accurate, Google Now will soon be able to help you remember and pay for bills, automatically infer events from your communications, and serve you reminders depending on who is near you.
 Today, we've got another one.
 This time, Google wants to help you remember where you left your car.

 : No matter the confidence level, there's always a chance product updates, features, and some or all details will be changed or cancelled altogether.
 As with all rumors, nothing is 100% until it's officially announced.

 We do not have possession of any APKs we can distribute or unreleased devices, so please don't ask for them.